bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 Currently, StreamPipes supports only the usage of `ModbusTCP/IP`.
 <br>

-As a communication protocol, the very structure of a message is crucial.
+With a communication protocol the exact structure of a message is of great importance.
-Modbus refers to a message as *application data unit (APU)* and encompasses the *protocol data unit (PDU)*.
+Modbus refers to a message as *application data unit (APU)* which encompasses the *protocol data unit (PDU)*.
-Whereas the PDU is independent of the underlying communication layers and therefore equal for all different Modbus implementations, the ADU can require some additional fields dependent on the specific network or bus system.
+While the PDU is independent of the underlying communication layers and therefore the same for all different Modbus implementations, the ADU may require some additional fields, depending on the specific network or bus system.
 <br>
 ![schematic representation of a Modbus message](/docs/blog/assets/2020-07-xx/message_structure.png)
 <br>
-The function code encodes the action to perform for the receiver and consists of one byte.
+The function code encodes the action to be performed for the receiver and consists of one byte.
-Values from 1 to 127 are reserved for the specific functions.
-The range 128-255 is used for exception responses, which appear if the message is invalid or the receiver was unable to process it.
+The values from 1 to 127 are reserved for the specific functions.
+The range 128-255 is used for exception responses, which are necessary if the message is invalid or the recipient could not process it.
-If the receiver of a message needs additional information to take the specified action, this is provided by the sender in the data field.
+If the receiver of a message requires additional information to perform the specified action, the sender specifies this in the data field.
 This can typically be the register address or a value to be written.
-For some function codes the specified action does not need further information, therefore, the data field does not exist (of length zero). <br>
+For some function codes, the specified action does not require any additional information, therefore, the data field does not exist
+(with length zero). <br>
 <br>
 ###### Data Model
 Modbus distinguishes four different object types that a slave is represented by: